 - Once you have the tool firmly inserted into the glass, reheat and reapply the iOpener to soften the adhesive.

-- Slide the blade of a Halberd spudger down the side of the phone, separating the adhesive.
+- Slide an opening pick or the blade of a Halberd spudger down the side of the phone, separating the adhesive.

 - Repeat the previous heating and cutting procedure for the remaining three sides of the phone.

 - Leave an opening pick on each side as you continue to the next to prevent the adhesive from resealing.

 - Use the opening picks to slice through any remaining adhesive and open the phone slightly.

 - First use tweezers to peel away any remaining adhesive from both the back cover and the phone's chassis.

 - Then, clean the adhesion areas with high concentration isopropyl alcohol (at least 90%) and a lint-free cloth.
 Swipe in one direction only, not back and forth.
 This will help prep the surface for the new adhesive.